jeffhowarth/ee-edu/src/patterns/map-raster-layers.md

 ### __complete pattern__

-Here is a complete pattern for single-band grayscale images.
+Here is a complete pattern for the simple case of single-band grayscale images.

 ```js
 // Print min and max values of image.